-Cades Cove access will be motor vehicle-free all day Wednesdays from May 4 to September 28, 2022 to provide opportunities for pedestrians and cyclists to experience Cades Cove without motor vehicles.
+Cades Cove access is motor vehicle-free all day on Wednesdays from May 1 through September 25, 2024 to provide opportunities for pedestrians and cyclists to experience Cades Cove without motor vehicles.

-How to get the most out of your Vehicle-Free Day visit
+How to get the most out of Vehicle-Free Day

 Frequently Asked Questions